-- Make sure you take your scheduled breaks.
+- Make sure you take your scheduled breaks during the day.

-- Take a few slow, deep breaths – this can calm down your nervous system and lower your stress.
+- Take a few slow, deep breaths – this can calm down your nervous system and lower your stress in the moment.

-- Reduce interruptions, for example, only answer emails during certain blocks of time.
+- Reduce interruptions if you can and ‘chunk’ your time, eg, only answer emails during certain blocks of time.

-- If you have too much work, talk to your manager or delegate some of it if you can.
+- If you have too much work, talk to your manager or pass on some of it if you can.

-- Cultivate good relationships with the people you work with – they can be a support to you.
+- Develop good relationships with the people you work with – they can be a support to you.